Ajinkya-Bhalerao/cpsc449-project4/README.md

    $ crontab -e

-   enter the script in the file which opens:
+   enter the script in the file which opens (example : /tmp/crontab.81GywU/crontab):

    */10 * * * * run-one rq reque -all --queue default